 Roseau is the capital and largest city of Dominica.
 The urban structure of Central Roseau is based on an irregular grid system of miniature proportions.
 Exports include bananas, bay oil, vegetables, grapefruit, oranges and cocoa, services.
 Dominica is an island between the Caribbean Sea and the North Atlantic Ocean, about half way between Puerto Rico and Trinidad and Tobago.
 Tropical; moderated by northeast trade winds; heavy rainfall.
 Rugged mountains of volcanic origin.
 The official language is English.
 A large section of the population speaks Kwéyòl (Creole), a French-based dialect.
 The main religion is Christianity.
 The economy of Dominica is dominated by bananas and other agriculture, and nearly one-third of the labour force works in agriculture.
 This sector, however, is highly vulnerable to weather conditions and to external events affecting commodity prices.
+The security risk for expatriates in Dominica is low.
+Risks include petty crime, pickpocketing and purse-snatching, and on occasion violent crime.
 The population in Roseau is 0.0015 Mil (2014 est.), while the inflation rate is 0.82% (2014 est.).

 Cost Of Living